Miladkhaghanirad/Duskfall/CONTRIBUTING.md

 * Fork or clone the Duskfall repository and start tinkering!
 I'm open to any reasonable [pull requests](https://github.com/Gravecat/Duskfall/pulls), though as mentioned above, I reserve the right to personally decide which content makes it into the main build of the game.
 If in doubt, feel free to shoot me an email with your suggestions first.
+Please ensure that you target the 'contrib' branch with pull requests, *not* the 'master' branch.

 * I plan on keeping Duskfall free and open-source forever; I'm working on this project because I love coding and want to make a great game!
 With that said, I have a [Ko-fi page](https://ko-fi.com/gravecat) where I will gratefully accept any donations towards